SmartX-Team/OpenARK/templates/contrib/README.md

-# NetAI Cloud Contrib
+# NoA Cloud Contrib

-This is a space for developing and verifying add-ons for NetAI Cloud.
+This is a space for developing and verifying add-ons for NoA Cloud.

 Unlike other templates, subprojects in this directory are managed passively.